 Role of the County Superintendent

-The County Superintendent conducts annual "validation" visits to determine whether all students at the school have access to required textbooks and instructional materials, and that the buildings are safe, clean, and functional.
+On behalf of the County Superintendent of Schools.
+ACOE staff conducts annual "validation" visits to determine whether all students at the school have access to required textbooks and instructional materials and that the buildings are safe and functional.
 ACOE works to minimize disruptions to student learning and makes significant efforts to work with districts to assist them in meeting the requirements of the Williams Legislation.

 The County Superintendent reports on whether teachers at the site have the required credentials and whether they are assigned to the appropriate classroom based on their certification.